Please share this information with other business owners that may not be on our list.

 - Cash grants will not need to be repaid.

 - Planning changes announced.
 With immediate effect, all pubs and restaurants will be able to turn themselves into takeaway or delivery businesses without needing planning permission.
-Rules waived for next 12 months for food and hot drinks but not alcohol where current licensing rules will apply.
+Rules waived for the next 12 months for food and hot drinks but not alcohol where current licensing rules will apply.

 - Three month mortgage holidays for homeowners financially affected, with help for renters to be announced shortly.